Political repression in the Soviet Union

 Throughout the history of the Soviet Union, tens of millions of people suffered political repression, which was an instrument of the state since the October Revolution.
 It culminated during the Stalin era, then declined, but it continued to exist during the "Khrushchev Thaw", followed by increased persecution of Soviet dissidents during the Brezhnev era, and it did not cease to exist until late in Mikhail Gorbachev's rule when it was ended in keeping with his policies of glasnost and perestroika.

 Origins and early Soviet times

 Secret police had a long history in Tsarist Russia.
-Ivan the Terrible used the Oprichina, while more recently the Third Section and Okrhana existed.
+Ivan the Terrible used the Oprichina, while more recently the Third Section and Okhrana existed.

 Early on, the Leninist view of the class conflict and the resulting notion of the dictatorship of the proletariat provided the theoretical basis of the repressions.
-Its legal basis was formalized into the Article 58 in the code of Russian SFSR and similar articles for other Soviet republics.
+Its legal basis was formalized into the Article 58 in the code of the Russian SFSR and similar articles for other Soviet republics.

+According to the Marxist historian Marcel Liebman, Lenin's wartime measures such as banning opposition parties was prompted by the fact that several political parties either took up arms against the new Soviet government, or participated in sabotage, collaborated with the deposed Tsarists, or made assassination attempts against Lenin and other Bolshevik leaders.
+Liebman noted that opposition parties such as the Cadets who were democratically elected to the Soviets in some areas, then proceeded to use their mandate to welcome in Tsarist and foreign capitalist military forces.
+In one incident in Baku, the British military, once invited in, proceeded to execute members of the Bolshevik Party who had peacefully stood down from the Soviet when they failed to win the elections.
+As a result, the Bolsheviks banned each opposition party when it turned against the Soviet government.
+In some cases, bans were lifted.
+This banning of parties did not have the same repressive character as later bans enforced under the Stalinist regime.
+Trotsky also argued that he and Lenin had intended to lift the ban on the opposition parties such as the Mensheviks and Socialist Revolutionaries as soon as the economic and social conditions of Soviet Russia had improved.